microsoft/microsoft-ui-xaml-specs/active/teachingtip/TeachingTipSpec.md

 ### Add a margin

 You can control how far the teach tip is set apart from its target using the Margin property.
 Margin has four values – left, right, top, and bottom – so only the relevant values are used.
-For example, if the target is left of the teaching tip, the Margin.Left will be used.
+For example, if the target is left of the teaching tip, the Margin.
+Left will be used.
 If the teaching tip has no target, the Margin’s Right and Bottom can be used to space it from the bottom right corner of the window.

-The following example shows an untargeted tip with the Margin’s Left/Top/Right/Bottom all set to 80.
+The following example shows a non-pointing tip with the Margin’s Left/Top/Right/Bottom all set to 80.

 XAML
 ```XAML